BORDERLINE PERSONALITY CLIENT

 In short, you'll regularly experience burn-out.

-treatment of BPD is realistically on par with doing child psychology,
+treatment of BPD might be very similar to doing child psychology,

 and requires just as much mindfulness and patience.